-Russian opposition leader Navalny back in court — this time facing a criminal libel case that he says is political
+Kremlin critic Alexei Navalny is back in court — facing a criminal libel case that he says is political

 Artemenko’s status as a war veteran, a revered group in Russia, may be designed to undermine Navalny’s swell of support, with pro-Kremlin presenters describing him as rehabilitating Nazism.

-More than 8000 riot police flooded central Moscow after Tuesday’s jail verdict, according to Telegram channel Baza, making the city look like a war zone.
+More than 8,000 riot police flooded central Moscow after Tuesday’s jail verdict, according to Telegram channel Baza.
 In distressing scenes, they corralled young protesters into corners and against walls before moving in, beating them with truncheons and dragging them away.

 Riot police have detained more than 10,000 protesters taking part in peaceful demonstrations in more than 100 cities across Russia to call for Navalny’s release.
 Police cells are so full that there is nowhere to put the detained protesters, with independent local media reporting that some were kept in police vans lacking food and water for two days.

-The head of Navalny’s regional headquarters Leonid Volkov Thursday called off protests until spring or summer, telling supporters opposition activists need to pace themselves.
+On Thursday, the head of Navalny’s regional headquarters, Leonid Volkov, called off protests until spring or summer, telling supporters opposition activists need to pace themselves.

 He argues the opposition is “in a moment of tremendous moral superiority.
 The whole country saw how afraid Putin was.
 The whole country saw how pitiful and weak he was; what he is willing to do with courts, justice and common sense in order to protect his pot of stolen gold,” he said on Facebook earlier.

 Navalny says the cases against him are political and contends he was jailed Tuesday because he survived the poison attack.
-Three laboratories in Europe identified a deadly nerve agent similar to the Soviet-era chemical weapon, Novichok in his system.
+Three laboratories in Europe identified a deadly nerve agent similar to Novichok, a Soviet-era chemical weapon, in his system.

-Political analyst Tatyana Stanovaya of R. Politik political risk consultancy, tweeted that the aim of Russia’s security services was “to destroy Navalny and to demonstrate that no move aimed against the security services would remain unpunished.
+Political analyst Tatyana Stanovaya of R. Politik political risk consultancy, tweeted that the aim of Russia’s security services was “to destroy Navalny and to demonstrate that no move aimed against the security services would remain unpunished.”

 “The Kremlin has plenty of other potential criminal charges it can bring against Navalny.
 The goal is to make Navalny, and others, realize that they face the prospect of spending the rest of their lives behind bars.”
 She said the crackdown would see ramped up pressure on liberal media, NGOs, opposition activists, and citizens.